Adriankhl/relativitization/README.md

 If you encounter a bug, please check to see if there is any existing issue before reporting the bug.

-If you want to propose your idea on the game, please use [relativitization-game-doc](https://github.com/Adriankhl/relativitization-game-doc) instead.
+If you want to propose your ideas about the game, please use [relativitization-game-doc](https://github.com/Adriankhl/relativitization-game-doc) instead.

 Pull requests are welcome.
-Since it is not entirely clear whether the GPLv3 license is the best option for this project, to leave the possibility of changing the license in the future open, you are required to sign a contributor license agreement to indicate that your contribution is under the MIT license.
-You just need to copy and paste a sentence as a comment in your pull request, the instruction will appear after your pull request has been created.
+To leave the possibility of changing the license of this project open, you are required to sign a contributor license agreement to indicate that your contribution is under the MIT license.
+The instruction will appear after your pull request has been created, just copy and paste a sentence in the comment.

 ## License